 An adaptogenic herb, burdock has been recognized for centuries for its unique cleansing and restorative qualities.
 Burdock helps with the breakdown of toxins and the elimination of waste.
 These properties align it well with yellow dock, which cleanses the liver.
 Burdock, too, is bitter, and it, too, stimulates the liver and gall bladder to produce and release digestive juices.

-Burdock is also used to heal skin conditions, kidney disease and is beneficial in cancer treatment and prevention.
+Burdock is also used to heal skin conditions, kidney disease and may be beneficial in cancer treatment and prevention.

 For our purposes with this tea, burdock root is high in vitamin C. Vitamin C aids in the absorption of iron.

-Two other herbs work well with yellow dock:
+Two other herbs also work well with yellow dock:

 - Nettle leaf is high in highly digestible iron, easy to assimilate.
-Nettle leaf is rich in minerals and a wonderful herb to include in one’s daily regimen.
-Nettles help to relieve stress, improve digestion, as well as aiding liver health.
+Nettle leaf is rich in minerals, may help to relieve stress and improve digestion.
 Nettle leaf is considered a superstar in treating anemia and the fatigue caused by iron deficiency.
 I include nettles in a variation you will find in the Recipe Notes below.
 Find organic bulk nettle leaf here.
+(For those reducing vitamin A in their diet for broader healing, omit this ingredient.)

 Can you cook with yellow dock

 Powdered yellow dock can also be mixed into curry powders.
-Curry with yellow dock once a week is recommended by herbalist Ryan Drum to gradually improve one’s iron levels.
+Curry with yellow dock added once a week is recommended by herbalist Ryan Drum to gradually improve one’s iron levels.
+He saw improvements in many of his clients with this simple dietary change.

-Find powdered yellow dock here.
-Or grind dried yellow dock root to a fine powder in your coffee grinder.
+Grind dried yellow dock root to a fine powder in your coffee grinder.
+(I have not found a good organic powdered product.)

-I also make Yellow Dock Tea with vanilla extract, for two reasons: One, the vanilla flavor makes the hot beverage more palatable.
-Two, the alcohol in vanilla extract helps to pull the healing properties from yellow dock root.
+I sometimes make Yellow Dock Tea with vanilla extract, for two reasons: One, the vanilla flavor makes the dark beverage more palatable.
+Two, the small amount of alcohol in vanilla extract helps to pull the healing properties from yellow dock root.

 Yellow Dock Tea for Anemia